Snowflake Data Dictionary: Documentation for Your Database

 A Guide to Building a Business Case for a Data Catalog

 Top 4 benefits of a data dictionary

 Without a data dictionary for your Snowflake assets, one has to rely on siloed, undocumented tribal knowledge or spend lots of time digging through codebases, SQL queries, and logs.

 Unified source of truth

-Information about databases, schemas, and tables is managed in a single source of truth — a data dictionary that is editable, sharable, auditable, and self-serve, as compared to knowledge spread across various teams, different tools, and chaotic access policies.
-A data dictionary makes new analysts’ onboarding and training much more easier and productive.
+Information about databases, schemas, and tables is managed in a single source of truth — a data dictionary that is editable, shareable, auditable, and self-serve, as compared to knowledge spread across various teams, different tools, and chaotic access policies.
+A data dictionary makes new analysts’ onboarding and training much easier and more productive.

 The self-serve nature of the data dictionary helps analysts search and understand data needed for analysis and reporting.
 Understanding table relationships and foreign key constraints help analysts write better-performing SQL queries.
-It helps remove removes dependencies and bottlenecks and hence better governance and stewardship.
+It helps remove dependencies and bottlenecks and thereby enabling better governance and stewardship.